 - Try “batching” an activity: Do more of it at once to reduce the cost of setting up and tearing down each time, like a meal prep Sunday!

 Now it’s time to start decluttering your inner world to make more room for peace in your mind.

 Your stream of thought is likely one of the most congested and overcrowded areas in your life.
-Meditating for even a brief few minutes a day can have numerous short-term and long-term benefits.
-If you’re like many others and feeling that your head is the most crowded area in your life, this could be the key to slowing things down and growing your ability to sort out your thoughts and make more room for you.
+Meditating for a few minutes a day can have numerous short-term and long-term benefits.
+If you’re like many others and feel that your head is the most crowded area in your life, this could be the key to slowing things down and growing your ability to sort out your thoughts and make more room for you.

 If meditation isn’t your thing, there are many other mindfulness techniques and practices you can use to help your mind to feel a little less crowded.

 For instance, you can work small pauses into your day to practice awareness.
 During each break, notice your surroundings, what you’re thinking about, and how you’re feeling.
 Another option is to try breathing exercises, like the 4-7-8: inhale for 4 seconds, hold for 7, and then exhale for 8 seconds.
 Repeat a few times.
 This practice sends a signal to the emotional parts of your brain to cool off, reset, and re-center.